-- Leggings may not be worn without shorts - O Shorts must be worn with leggings or must be below fingertips in length standing straight.
-Shirt should not completely cover shorts.
+- Leggings may not be worn without shorts - Shorts must be worn with leggings or must be below fingertips in length standing straight.
+Shirt should not completely cover shorts. - Add statement from HOS and Athletic Director regarding athletic event dress

 Field Trip Attire